-In the Institute of Education the thesis may take the form of one study not exceeding 50,000 words in length or two studies each not exceeding 20,000 words in length inclusive of appendices, footnotes, tables and bibliography.
+In the Department of Education Studies the thesis may take the form of one study not exceeding 50,000 words in length or two studies each not exceeding 20,000 words in length exclusive of appendices, footnotes, tables and bibliography.

 1.7 Degree of Doctor of Engineering (EngD)

 Candidates are normally required to follow taught modules as set out in the Course Regulations.
 Exemptions may be granted under the University’s AP(E)L procedure by the Academic Director if a student has completed relevant study elsewhere or has substantial industrial experience.

 Candidates are required to submit a portfolio of work and to pass an oral examination to be conducted by the Panel of Examiners.
 The precise requirements for the portfolio are set out in the Course Regulations.
 No word limit is specified for the EngD portfolio.